dell/csm-docs/content/docs/csidriver/installation/test/unity.md

 ## Support for SLES 15 SP2

-The CSI Driver for Dell Unity requires the following set of packages installed on all worker nodes that run on SLES 15 SP2.
+The CSI Driver for Dell Unity XT requires the following set of packages installed on all worker nodes that run on SLES 15 SP2.

 - open-iscsi **open-iscsi is required in order to make use of iSCSI protocol for provisioning**
 - nfs-utils **nfs-utils is required in order to make use of NFS protocol for provisioning**